brefphp/bref/docs/environment/database-planetscale.md

 PlanetScale works with **branches**, which matches well the concept of **stages** in Serverless Framework.

-To deploy DB migrations in production, we can work with two environments:
+To deploy DB migrations in production, you can work with two environments:

 - A **production** environment: our application deployed in the `prod` stage and configured to use the `production` PlanetScale branch.
 - A **dev** environment: our application deployed in the `dev` stage and configured to use the `development` PlanetScale branch.

-We can [deploy our applications to different stages](../deploy.md#stages) via the `--stage` option.
+You can [deploy our applications to different stages](../deploy.md#stages) via the `--stage` option.
 Each stage is completely isolated from the others.

 ```bash
 # Deploy the "dev" environment: